How To Pay Your Mortgage With a Credit Card

 Paying your mortgage with a credit card makes more sense when you want to get a welcome bonus.
 Let’s say you have a credit card where you can earn 50,000 bonus points by spending $1,000 for three months on your credit card.
 If these points are worth $750 (considering a 1.5-cent value per point), it makes sense to use your credit card to make mortgage payments in this instance.
 Just be sure to pay off your balance each month in full.
 Otherwise, the higher interest rates on credit cards will quickly add up, making it difficult to get out of credit card debt.

-Factors to Consider When Paying Mortgage with a Credit Card
+Factors To Consider When Paying Mortgage With a Credit Card

 There are three main factors you need to consider when you are trying to decide whether you should use your credit card to pay your mortgage.